 The MnS consumer may prefer to use some performance indicator(s) over others to evaluate one kind of ML entity.
 The performance indicators for training mainly include the following aspects: ML training process monitors performance indicators: the performance indicators of the system that trains the ML entity, including training duration indicator.

-- ML training model performance indicators: performance indicators of the ML entity itself, including but not limited to:
+ML training model performance indicators: performance indicators of the ML entity itself, including but not limited to:

 - Accuracy indicator,